gurpreetz/imhome/README.md

 * MIST API Token
 * Lat/Long for which sunset is to be calculated
+* Smart Outlet/Device with IFTTT support
+* App password in case using gmail account for emails

 Place these in a config file : `config.json`
 ```